andymckay/django-paranoia/docs/index.rst

 Django Paranoia
 ==========================================

-Django Paranoia is an attempt to implement some of the OWASP Detection Points as outlined in this document:
+Django Paranoia implements some of the OWASP Detection Points as outlined in this document:

 https://www.owasp.org/index.php/AppSensor_DetectionPoints